DLR-SC/gitlab2prov/README.md

 Options:
   --version        Show the version and exit.
   --verbose        Enable logging to <stdout>.
-  --config FILE    Read args from config file.
+  --config FILE    Execute gitlab2prov run from config file.
-  --validate FILE  Validate config file.
+  --validate FILE  Validate config file and exit.
   --help           Show this message and exit.

 Commands:
-  combine       Combine multiple graphs into one. extract       Extract provenance data for one or multiple gitlab projects. open          Load provenance files. pseudonymize  Pseudonymize a provenance graph. save          Save provenance files. stats         Count number of elements and relations contained in a...
+  combine              Combine multiple graphs into one. extract              Extract provenance data for one or multiple gitlab... load                 Load provenance files. merge-double-agents  Merge double agents based on a name to aliases... pseudonymize         Pseudonymize a provenance graph. save                 Save provenance files. stats                Count number of elements and relations contained...
 ```
 ### Config File
 Read config from file.